adambgordon/letf-simulation/README.md

 | 3x	| 5	| 5yr	| 58.3	| 1.812721397 |
 | ... | ... | ... | ... | ... |

-The **return** is zero-based value, so 0.5 is a +50% percent gain, 0.0 is a 0% return (meaning the value your investment is unchanged), and -0.5 is 50% loss.
+The returns of all of the years (or buckets of years) of the simulation are ranked for each etf to the the tenth of a percentile.
+The **percentile** value is in percentage form.
+For instance, 75.5 represents 75.5th percentile, and 50.0 represents the 50th percentile, which is the median.
+The **return** is a zero-based cumulative return.
+For instance, 0.5 is a +50% percent cumulative gain, 0.0 is a 0% return (meaning the value your investment is unchanged), and -0.5 is 50% cumulative loss.

 #### Here is an example of `results_probabilities.csv`: